symphonyoss/symphony-app-authentication/README.md

 #### Authenticate application

-This process reaches out the **Application Authentication API** in order to authenticate the application providing only the appId.
+This process reaches out the **Application Authentication API** in order to authenticate the application by providing only the appId.

 #### Register application controller

-The `SYMPHONY.application.register()` registers our application controller with the Symphony client.
+The `SYMPHONY.application.register()` registers your application controller into the Symphony client.
 Additionally, subscribe the application to remote services and register local services that can be used remotely.

 To achieve this, the library must provide the application token generated in the previous step and also a list of required external dependencies as well as a list of dependencies to be exported.